pema99/bonk/README.md

 # Bonk
 Bonk, son of [Gunk](https://github.com/pema99/gunk), cousin of [Plonk](https://github.com/pema99/plonk).
 Yet another toy language I started working on, mainly to play with Hindley-Milner type inference.
 Bonk is a purely functional language with the goal of having very few abstractions while still being somewhat usable.
-It is currently only interpreted, but I might implement a bytecode VM at some point.
+It is currently either intepreted (slow and with no tail-call optimizations) or compiled to JavaScript.

 # Features
 - Basic expressions.
 IE. `if`, `let`, function application and abstraction, arithmetic